UPSC Exam > UPSC Notes > History for UPSC CSE > Chronology of the Rulers & the Army: The Cholas

 Brihadeeswarar temple at Thanjavur, TamilNadu Brihadeeswarar temple at Thanjavur, TamilNadu The accession of Rajaraja I is a turning point in the history of the Cholas.

-• He pursued a policy of war and conquest, defeated the western Gangas, the eastern Chalukyas of Vengi, the Pandyas of Madura, the Gangas of Kalinga, and the Cheras of Kerala.
+• He pursued a policy of war and conquest, and defeated the western Gangas, the eastern Chalukyas of Vengi, the Pandyas of Madura, the Gangas of Kalinga, and the Cheras of Kerala.

 • Rajaraja also laid the foundation of the greatness of the navy of the Cholas.

-• He conquered Kurga, the entire Malabar coast and part of Ceylon
+• He conquered Kurga, the entire Malabar coast, and part of Ceylon

 • He also conquered the Maldive islands and attacked the islands of the South-East